CyatCat/bp-bot/README.md

 07dc1039-2131-419b-9ea3-8390f9eea873
 069a79f4-44e9-4726-a5be-fca90e38aaf5
 ```
-The file is located here:
+The file to be edited is located here:
 ```
 .minecraft\versions\BPBot\uuids\friends.txt'
 ```